 These drugs stop testosterone from reaching the cancer cells.
 You take them as tablets.
 You may have anti-androgen drugs with radiotherapy, instead of having an LHRH agonist with radiotherapy.
-Or you may have an anti-androgen before and after the first injection of an LHRH agonist, to prevent any symptoms getting temporarily worse (tumour flare).
+Or you may have an anti-androgen before and after the first injection of a LHRH agonist.
+This is to prevent any symptoms getting temporarily worse (tumour flare).